Roboskel-Manipulation/trajectory_process_utils/offline_trajectory_process/README.md

 * The arguments of the `movement_detection.launch` file are the following:
 	* smooth: True if you want to smooth the trajectory (default false)
-	* clean: True if you want to remove redundant points (default true)